 David M. Mott.
 Mr. Mott has served as our Chairman since January 2017 and as a Non-Executive Director since September 2014, initially in a capacity as a nominee of New Enterprise Associates 14 LP (NEA), one of our shareholders.
 Mr. Mott has served as a General Partner of NEA, an investment firm focused on venture capital and growth equity investments, since 2008, and leads its healthcare investing practice.
 He was formerly President and Chief Executive Officer of MedImmune LLC, a subsidiary of AstraZeneca Plc, and Executive Vice President of AstraZeneca Plc.
-From 1992 to 2008, Mr. Mott worked at MedImmune and served in roles including Chief Operating Officer, Chief Financial Officer, President and Chief Executive Officer of the board of directors of Ardelyx, Epizyme and Tesaro, as well as several private companies, including 3-V Biosciences and Cydan, and has previously served on numerous public and private company boards in the biopharmaceutical industry, including Shire Pharmaceuticals, Pharmaceuticals, Prosensa Holding BV, Zyngenia and Conceptis.
+From 1992 to 2008, Mr. Mott worked at MedImmune and served in roles including Chief Operating Officer, Chief Financial Officer, President and Chief Executive Officer.
+Prior to joining MedImmune, Mr. Mott was a Vice President in the Health Care Investment Banking Group at Smith Barney, Harris Upham & Co., Inc. He is currently a member of the board of directors of Ardelyx, Epizyme and Tesaro, as well as several private companies, including 3-V Biosciences and Cydan, and has previously served on numerous public and private company boards in the biopharmaceutical industry, including Shire Pharmaceuticals, Ambit Pharmaceuticals, Onthera Pharmaceuticals, Prosensa Holding BV, Zyngenia and Conceptis.
 Mr. Mott received a bachelor of arts degree from Dartmouth College.
 Our Board of Directors believes Mr. Mott's qualifications to serve as a member of our board include his financial expertise, his experience as a venture capital investor, his extensive experience in the pharmaceutical industry and his years of experience in his leadership roles as a director and executive officer.

 Lawrence M. Alleva.
 Mr. Alleva has served as a Non-Executive Director since March 2015.
 Mr. Alleva is a former partner with PricewaterhouseCoopers LLP (PwC), where he worked for 39 years from 1971 until his retirement in June 2010, including 28 years' service as a partner.
 Mr. Alleva worked with numerous pharmaceutical and biotechnology companies as clients and, additionally, served PwC in a variety of office, regional and national practice leadership roles, most recently as the U.S. Ethics and Compliance Leader for the firm's Assurance Practice from 2006 until 2010.
 Mr. Alleva currently serves as a director for public companies Tesaro Inc. (NASDAQ: TSRO), Bright Horizons Family Solutions Inc. (NYSE: BFAM) and Mirna Therapeutics Inc. (NYSE: MIRN), and chairs the audit committee for those companies.
 He previously served on the board of GlobalLogic, Inc. through the sale of the company in 2013 and also chaired the audit committee.
 Mr. Alleva is a Certified Public Accountant (inactive).
 He received a B.S. degree in Accounting from Ithaca College and attended Columbia University's Executive MBA non-degree program.
-Our Board of Directors believes Mr. Alleva's qualifications to serve as a member of our board include his financial expertise, his extensive experience working with public companies on corporate finance and accounting matters as a Certified Public Accountant (inactive), his experience serving as a director on other corporate boards and his experience in a senior leadership role at PwC.
+Our Board of Directors believes Mr. Alleva's qualifications to serve as a member of our board include his financial expertise, his extensive experience working with public companies on corporate finance and accounting matters as a Certified Public Accountant (inactive), his experience serving as a director on other corporate boards and his experience in a senior leadership role at PwC